 Click the button below to learn more about the Beniversal/eTrac Card.

+Get reimbursed in as little as 5 days.
 If you have paid out of pocket by not using your Beniversal card or you are submitting for dependent care expenses, you can submit a claim in under 5 minutes, and you can do it all from your phone or laptop.
 Learn more by clicking the buttons below.

 View the status of your claims through BRIMOBILE or BRIWEB.
 Track your purchases and see the status of recently submitted claims so you know what’s happening each step of the way.